octo-technology/tezos-academy/src/Chapters/Pascal/ChapterLambda/course.md

       record [position=p.position;mass=p.mass;category=f(p)];
 ```

-⚠️ Notice in the function *deduceCategoryChange* the *applyDeduceCatg* function is used to update all entries of the *celestial_bodies* map with :
+⚠️ Notice in the function *deduceCategoryChange* the *applyDeduceCatg* function is used to update all entries of the *celestialbodies* map with :
  ```
- Map.map (applyDeduceCatg, store.celestial_bodies);
+ Map.map (applyDeduceCatg, store.celestialbodies);
  ```